top of page

 It involves the presentation of logical reasoning, evidence, and persuasive techniques to support a particular position or to challenge an opposing one.
 Arguments often occur in debates, discussions, or academic settings, where individuals seek to convince others of the validity of their ideas or to arrive at a mutually agreeable conclusion.
 A well-constructed argument typically includes a clear thesis statement, supported by relevant evidence, counterarguments, and a logical progression of ideas.
 While arguments can sometimes lead to conflict or disagreement, they also provide an opportunity for critical thinking, exploration of different perspectives, and the discovery of new insights.
 Effective arguments require thoughtful analysis, strong communication skills, and an open-minded approach to engaging with differing viewpoints.

-Example sentences of argument
+Example sentences containing argument

 1. The lawyer presented a compelling argument to convince the jury of her client's innocence.